Idontknow-bit/Helldivers-Fleets/src/site/notes/HELLDIVERS - FLEETS/The Black Templars/Templars Operator files/Prometheus.md

 [Items of Note]:

-- Marshal is highly attached to his Battle-Brothers, as was proven at Malevelon Creek.
+- Marshal Commander is highly attached to his Battle-Brothers, as was proven at Malevelon Creek.
 Where he allegedly killed 700 Automatons on his own.
 - This man is not to be trifled with, despite his friendly outward demeanour he has been known to spill blood and oil on unprecedented scales.
 - His willingness to [REDACTED] upon a word from [REDACTED] should be taken into account.
 He is fiercely loyal.
 - UNDER NO CIRCUMSTANCES SEPERATE THIS TEMPLAR FROM HIS STIMS